Astros vs. Rangers Player Props Betting Odds

-Sportsbooks have set player props for Marcus Semien, Kyle Tucker and others when the Texas Rangers visit the Houston Astros at Minute Maid Park on Monday at 8:10 PM ET.
+Sportsbooks have set player props for Kyle Tucker, Marcus Semien and others when the Houston Astros host the Texas Rangers at Minute Maid Park on Tuesday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!